 We have mentioned the time savings, but there is also a cost saving when hiring a virtual assistant.
 In terms of money, the cost per hour to you of your time would be much greater than the fee associated with a virtual assistant.
 Therefore, it is more cost-effective for you to spend your time on high-level tasks, rather than on low-level tasks.
 Simply ensure that you allocate to your helper tasks that match the abilities of the virtual assistant.
 Therefore, a VA can bring flexibility, efficiency, and growth to your organization.

 The founder of Aristo Sourcing, Mads Singers, once commented, “You need to hire great people to support you.
 As you delegate tasks, doing it sooner is fundamental since then you will get the best results.”
 Aristo Sourcing’s outsourcing expert is there to assist you and can offer you advice that matches your needs.
 Once you have documented the process, you can use that document when you onboard your new virtual assistant.
 In other words, this document will indicate the standard you expect from your assistant.

 Time to optimize your profile

-Many business people ignore the need to create interesting content and to engage with others.
+Many business people ignore the need to create interesting content and engage with others.
 For instance, LinkedIn is an ecosphere, and working within it can be a great marketing tool.
 Yet, if you do not maintain your profile, you can hurt your business.
 More so, your profile is the place where you will be meeting new people (who could become your next business partner).
 So, make a great first impression.
-Make sure therefore that your profile is complete and that it engages.
-Ensure that you revisit it regularly, and perform the odd update.
+Make sure, therefore, that your profile is complete and that it engages.
+Ensure that you revisit it regularly and perform the odd update.
 To start, you will do the first optimization.
 Thereafter, your assistant can handle the updates.